-There are exceptions.
+While many cucurbits have male and female flowers on the same plants, there are exceptions.
 Some cucumber varieties, like Dasher II, are gynoecious, meaning that they only produce female flowers.
-When these are grown, another variety must be present to provide pollen.
-Likewise, a seeded or diploid watermelon variety must be planted to provide pollen for seedless or triploid watermelon plants.
+When these are grown, another variety must be planted to provide pollen.
+Likewise, a seeded or diploid watermelon variety must be present to provide pollen for seedless or triploid watermelon plants.

 If both female and male flowers are present but no fruits form, a lack of pollination is one possibility.
-If there are few bees in the area, or if they’re just not active, this could be part of the problem.
+If there are few bees in the area, or if they are just not active, this could be part of the problem.

-If you’re using insecticides, wait until late afternoon or early evening - when bees are no longer active - to apply them.
+If you use insecticides, wait until late afternoon or early evening - when bees are no longer active - to apply them.
 To encourage more bee activity, you can also plant flowering plants like zinnias nearby.

 Weather can affect bee activity.
-Honeybees typically do not fly while it’s raining, so prolonged rainy weather can result in reduced fruit production.
+Honeybees typically do not fly during rain, so prolonged rainy weather can result in reduced fruit production.

-If the bees just aren’t cutting it, one option is to hand-pollinate cucurbit plants.
+If pollination by bees is insufficient, one option is to hand-pollinate cucurbit plants.
 You can either touch the pollen-bearing anther of the male flower directly to the stigma of the female flower, or you can use a paintbrush to transfer the pollen.
-It’s a good idea to do this in the morning.
+It is a good idea to do this in the morning.